 When people consider what we can pass on to future generations, they come up with various answers ranging from ideas to technology to works of art.
 And it is the latter that some people feel truly reflect the mood and atmosphere of their time.
 This will be just as true of our own age, however eccentric the contemporary art scene might appear on the surface.
 Down through the centuries, people have bought and passed on to future generations, those works of art that seemed to embody the spirit of their age and would have lasting value.
 More often than not, this turned out to be a self-fulfilling prophecy because for periods predating the advent of mass communications and photography, the art helps form a view of both what life was like and how people thought at the time.
 Some people go further, claiming that art continues to resonate long after detailed memories of momentous events have been lost.

 37 doesn’t have the same opinion as Anson about why people in the past collected works of art?

 38 shares Crouch’s view regarding how successfully the best contemporary works of art can be identified?

 39 holds a different view to Bellamy regarding the value of art in the study of history?

-40 has a different opinion from the others regarding the lasting value of current trends in art to volunteering?
+40 has a different opinion from the others regarding the lasting value of current trends in art?